htcondor/htcondor/docs/automated-workflows/dagman-introduction.rst

          A --> B & C
          B & C --> D

-A simple diamond-shaped DAG, as shown in the following image is presented as a starting point for examples.
+A simple diamond-shaped DAG, as shown in the image on the right is presented as a starting point for examples.
 This diamond DAG contains 4 nodes.
 This diamond-shaped DAG would be described like the following in the DAG input file: